CoataocCreate/ASIX/README.md

-its take `width` of screen and take `height` of screen and last flags so flags are like special effects we can put on window and rendering flags are `borderless` makes screen without any border title buttons `resizeable` makes screen resizeable and `coreinf` just shows all info about window like :
+its take `width` of screen and take `height` of screen and last flags so flags are like special effects we can put on window and rendering flags are `borderless` makes screen without any border title buttons `resizeable` makes screen resizeable and `coreinf` just shows all info about window and `optimize` is a perfomance enchancer like :
 ```
 width : 800
 height : 600